The CLF Protocol

 Approximately 99% of the calcium and 85% of the phosphate in our body is in our bones.
 They are constantly turning over and recycling, called bone formation, resorption, and remodeling.

 That process is tightly regulated by various factors including: prostaglandins, 1,25D (hormone D)/calcitriol, thyroid hormone and parathyroid hormone.

-The unnatural influences are: acidification, aluminum and fluoride.
+The unnatural influences are: acidification and aluminum.